First passage percolation on the exponential of two-dimensional branching random walk: Introduction

-For any rectangle $V\subseteq \mathbb Z^2$, we denote by $\Pi_{LR}^V$ the collection of all paths $\pi$ in $V$ (considered as a subgraph of $\mathbb{Z}^2$) that connects the left boundary of $V$ to its right boundary.
+For any rectangle $V\subseteq \mathbb Z^2$, we denote by $\Pi_{LR}^V$ the collection of all paths $\pi$ in $V$ (considered as a subgraph of $\mathbb{Z}^2$) that connect the left and right boundaries of $V$.
 We refer to such a path as a (left-right) \emph{crossing} of $V$.
 For a fixed $\gamma > 0$ we define

-to be the first passage percolation distance between the two boundaries of $V_N$ where we assign each vertex $v$ a weight of $e^{\gamma \mathcal R_v^N}$. \begin{theorem} For a fixed $\gamma_0$ that is small, and all $\gamma < \gamma_0$, we have that
+to be the first passage percolation distance between the two boundaries of $V_N$ where we assign each vertex $z$ a weight of $e^{\gamma \mathcal R_z^N}$. \begin{theorem} For a fixed $\gamma_0$ that is small, and all $\gamma < \gamma_0$, we have that

 \end{theorem}

 \begin{remark} Our proof in fact gives an upper bound on the expected weight for the geodesic crossing through a rectangle.
 As a result, one can show that the expected weight for the geodesic connecting two fixed vertices has exponent strictly less than 1, by constructing a sequence of ($\log N$ many) rectangles with geometrically growing size that connect these two vertices. \end{remark}